 - Issues - This tab appears if and only if a warning or error was thrown during the Session.
 No matter what Event is open in the State Viewer, the Issues Tab will display all errors and warnings that arose during the Session.
 Clicking on an error or warning will open the associated Event in the State Viewer.

 - Error - This tab appears if and only if an error was associated with the Event.
 It displays the metadata associated with the error.

-- Request State - This tab houses the Request State button, which can be used to request the full state of of the Journey at the time of the Event.
+- Request State - This tab houses the Request State button, which can be used to request the full state of of the Session at the time of the Event.
 If full state information is pulled successfully, the Request State tab will be replaced with the following three tabs:

 - Diff - This tab displays only the change in state that occurs between the selected Event and the previous; viewing the Diff tab cuts down on noise in cases when you are only interested in the state changes immediately associated with the selected Event.

 - Current - This tab shows the state within the current context.

 - Entire - This tab displays the entire application state at the time of the Event.

 - Events - This tab displays the details of the fired Event.

 The Timers and Expirations Tab lists all Timers that were started as part of the Session.
 Under Execution Time, it provides the timestamp indicating when the Timer was started.
 Under Processed Time, timestamp indicating when the Actions downstream of the Timer were fired; if the Timer has not finished yet, the Processed Time field will be left blank.

 Clicking on the '...' icon under Actions provides the option to influence the timed behavior manually.
 Activate Schedule Trigger will fire the Actions downstream of the Timer immediately.
 Delete will delete the Timer and prevent any downstream Actions from being fired at all: